lancachenet/lancache-dns/README.md

 #### Additional Docker Options

 * `-d` will run the docker container in the background.
-Access the logs with `docker logs steamcache`.
+Access the logs with `docker logs steamcache-dns`.
 * `--network host` will use the host networking stack for improved performance.
 * `--log-opt max-size=10m --log-opt max-file=3` will automatically rotate container logs.